webprofusion/certify/docs/roadmap.md

 * Full config backup/restore - needs to be protected if it contains credentials.
 Option for cloud sync/backup (files can be v. large).
 * Windows Admin Center extension?
 * Proxy support

+# Investigate
+* Cross platform UI options for desktop app (mac os & linux support)
+* Centralised management options
+* Storage in Hashicorp Vault, Azure etc and retrieval (one instance can renew and store a cert for other instances to consume)